 Challenges

-This section explores the challenges that we would encounter when analyzing the source code, and generating an input HTML appropriate for driving the software through a specific execution path:
+The following are challenges that we would encounter when generating an input HTML appropriate for driving the software through a specific execution path:

 Extracting constraints: Accesses and mutations to HTML can happen any time during execution.
 Because JavaScript as a programming language is highly dynamic, static analysis is insufficient to detect and resolve DOM operations [7].
 Indeed, authors of static techniques such as [6] and [15] report substantial gaps and false positives in their own work.
 Thus dynamic backward slicing is required to extract the data flow of variables during runtime and determine what types of DOM operations are involved in branching a condition.
 For example, a JavaScript program can have

-nodeY = nodeX.parentElement // only dynamic backward slicing can tell if nodeX is a DOM // element, or an ordinary object
+nodeY = nodeX.parentElement // only dynamic backward slicing can tell if nodeX is a DOM

+… // element, or an ordinary object

 if (nodeZ === nodeY.parentElement)

 Thus in the input HTML, node Z has to be node X’s grandparent.
-Node Y is only an intermediate.
+Node Y is only an intermediate node.

-Solving interdependent constraints across multiple conditional statements: A software usually has multiple conditional statements.
+Solving interdependent constraints across multiple conditions: A software system usually has multiple conditional statements.
 The constraints in branching one conditional statement may be interdependent with the constraints in branching another.
 For example, a JavaScript program can have two conditional statements

 if (node0 === nodeA.firstChild || node0 === nodeB.lastChild)